Vitamin C (Ascorbic Acid)

 -

-Reduced benefit of nitrate therapy that happens when nitrates are used all day (nitrate tolerence): In some people who take medicines for chest pain, the body develops tolerance and the medicines stop working as well.
+Reduced benefit of nitrate routine that happens when nitrates are used all day (nitrate tolerence): In some people who take medicines for chest pain, the body develops tolerance and the medicines stop working as well.
 Taking vitamin C seems to help these medicines, such as nitroglycerine, work for longer.

 -